Essential Magnetohydrodynamics for Astrophysics: Twisted magnetic fields

 The importance of $H$ lies in its approximate conservation property.
 In ideal MHD, $H$ is an exactly conserved quantity of a magnetic configuration.
 Within a volume where (\ref{bdotn}) holds, $H$ does not change as long as perfect flux freezing holds everywhere.
-In practice, this is not a very realistic requirement, since flux freezing is rarely exact over the entire volume. {\em Reconnection} ({\ctl sects.\ \ref{sheets}, \ref{reco}}) is bound to take place at some point in time at some place in the volume, causing the topology of the field to change, or it may not be possible all the time to find a volume where (\ref{bdotn}) holds.
+In practice, this is not a very realistic requirement, since it may not be possible all the time to find a volume where (\ref{bdotn}) holds.
+In addition flux freezing is rarely exact over the entire volume. {\em Reconnection} ({sects.\ \ref{sheets}, \ref{reco}}) is bound to take place at some point in time at some place in the volume.
+This changes the topology of the field, and consequently its helicity.
+This can happen even if the size of the reconnecting volume and the energy released in it are tiny.
 It turns out, however, that $H$ is often conserved in a more approximate sense.
-In the laboratory, a helical magnetic field configuration that is not in equilibrium, or unstable, first evolves on a fast time scale of a few Alfv\'en crossing times $L/\va$.
+In laboratory experiments a helical magnetic field configuration that is not in equilibrium, or unstable, first evolves on the fast time scale of a few Alfv\'en crossing times $L/\va$.
 During this phase $H$ is approximately conserved.
 Following this, the magnetic helicity evolves more slowly by reconnection processes.

 Helicity does not behave like magnetic energy.
-In the presence of reconnection, $H$ can decrease during a relaxation process in which magnetic energy is released, but it can also {\em increase}.
+In the presence of reconnection, $H$ can decrease during a relaxation process in which magnetic energy is released, but reconnection can also cause $H$ to {\em increase}.
 The evolution of magnetic fields on the surface of magnetically active stars (like the Sun) is sometimes described in terms of `helicity ejection'.
 In view of the global, topological nature of magnetic helicity, this usage of the term helicity is misleading.
 In a magnetic eruption process from the surface of a star magnetic helicity can decrease even when the thing being ejected is not helical at all.
-For more on this see {\ctl section \ref{recohel}}.
+For more on this see {section \ref{recohel}}.

-There are other ways of characterizing twist, for example the quantity $h=(\bs{\nb}{\bf\times B})\cdot {\bf B}/B^2$ with dimension 1/length, called current helicity.
-In a force-free field ({\ctl sect.~\ref {fff}}) its value is equal to $\alpha$.
+\hypertarget{curhel}{}There are other ways of characterizing twist, for example the quantity $h=(\bs{\nb}{\bf\times B})\cdot {\bf B}/B^2$ with dimension 1/length, called current helicity.
+In a force-free field ({sect.~\ref {fff}}) its value is equal to $\alpha$.
 In contrast to $H$ which is a property of the configuration as a whole, current helicity is a locally defined quantity.
-It does not have a conservation property, however.
+Since it does not have a conservation property, however, its practical usefulness is limited.
+As in the case of the electrical current (sect.\ \ref{statcur}), it makes no sense to talk about a flux of current helicity or advection of current helicity by a flow, for example.

 Ultimately, these facts are all a consequence of the non-local (solenoidal vector-) nature of the magnetic field itself.
 The usefulness of analogies with the conservation properties of other fluid quantities is intrinsically limited.